Pregnancy throws up all kinds of weird in your body.

 Generally speaking, if you’re a mama-to-be of multiples, you might notice many pregnancy symptoms happening sooner (or bigger).

-Your pregnancy line on stomach may also appear sooner if you’ve already been pregnant before.
+Your pregnancy line on your stomach may also appear sooner if you’ve already been pregnant before.

 Your body is like “I know what’s next”, and gets your beautiful pregnancy body transformation started a little sooner.